 Netflix’s crime film ‘The Good Nurse’ follows Charles “Charlie” Kullen, a serial killer who kills the patients of the hospitals he works in.
 In reality, Cullen had worked in nine hospitals and supposedly killed around four hundred patients during the period.
 The serial killer was eventually arrested by detectives Tim Braun and Danny Baldwin with the help of Amy Loughren, who worked with Cullen at Somerset Medical Center in New Jersey.
-Cullen’s arrest and eventual conviction unraveled the barbarous murders he committed but how exactly was he captured by the authorities?
+Cullen’s arrest and eventual conviction unraveled the barbarous murders he committed, but how exactly was he captured by the authorities?
 Well, let us share everything you need to know about the same!

 By the time Tim Braun and Danny Baldwin got involved in the unnatural deaths that had been happening in Somerset Medical Center, five patients were already dead.
 Digoxin, a heart medication, was detected in some of the dead patients’ bodies as well.
 Braun and Baldwin requested Somerset to transfer any documents they had prepared after their internal investigation and in the same documents, the detectives noticed that Cullen was interviewed by a lawyer and Somerset’s risk manager Mary Lund.
-Under suspicion, they checked Cullen’s name in the system and find out that he was charged with criminal trespass in Palmer, Pennsylvania.
+Under suspicion, they checked Cullen’s name in the system and found out that he was charged with criminal trespass in Palmer, Pennsylvania.

 Braun contacted Palmer police to know more about Cullen and one of the officials informed the detective that a note that read, “digoxin,” was pasted in his case file.
 Braun then found out that digoxin was detected in the dead body of a patient in Easton Hospital, where Cullen had previously worked.
 Baldwin and Braun realized that there was more to him.
 Their suspicions were proven right when Amy Loughren joined the two detectives as an informant.
 When Baldwin showed Amy the records of medicine Cullen had withdrawn from the dispensing system, she realized that her best friend is involved in the unnatural deaths, as per Charles Graeber’s eponymous source text of the film.